probedock/probedock/README.md

 ## Usage

-This quick tutorial explains how to track your project's tests with ROX Center.
+This quick tutorial explains how to track your project's tests with Probe Dock.

 To register as a new user, click the `Register` button in the login form and submit the registration form.
-Once you're logged in, you will need to add your project to ROX Center.
+Once you're logged in, you will need to add your project to Probe Dock.

 In the `Projects` page, click `Add a project`, fill and submit the form.
-ROX Center can now analyze test results for this project.
+Probe Dock can now analyze test results for this project.

 Back in the project list, take a note of the API identifier for your project.
 You will need this for the client configuration.